jonathansick/MoAstro/doc/auth.rst

 auth --- Access secured MongoDB servers
 ***************************************

+.. caution:: The auth module is still being designed!
+Not for use.

 The `auth` module makes connecting to MongoDB instances easier.
 The same Python code can decide to connect to a MongoDB server locally, or over an SSH tunnel, depending on where the code is called from.
 This is handled with a ~/.moastro_auth file on each client computer.

 Background